apache/cloudstack-documentation/source/adminguide/reliability.rst

 Host-HA uses both health checks and activity checks to make decisions on recovering and fencing actions.
-Once determined that the host is in faulty state (health checks failed) it runs activity checks to figure out if there is any disk activity on the VMs running on the specific host.
+Once determined that the host is in faulty state (health checks failed) it runs activity checks to figure out if there is any disk activity on the Instances running on the specific host.

 The HA Resource Management Service manages the check/recovery cycle including periodic execution, concurrency management, persistence, back pressure and